publiclab/mapknitter/README.md

 ### Prerequisites

-Prerequisite instructions are for an Ubuntu/Debian system, and may vary for MacOS / Linux.
+Recommended; for an Ubuntu/Debian system.
+Varies slightly for mac/fedora/etc

 #1 **MySQL**